vyos/vyos-documentation/docs/configuration/loadbalancing/index.rst

     success-count    Success count
     +> test          Rule number

-Specify nexthop on the path to destination, ``ipv4-address`` can be set to ``dhcp``
+Specify nexthop on the path to the destination, ``ipv4-address`` can be set to ``dhcp``

 .. code-block:: none